Autobiography of a Yogi

-Autobiography of a Yogi is an autobiography of Paramahansa Yogananda (5 January 1893 – 7 March 1952) first published in 1946.
+Autobiography of a Yogi by Paramahansa Yogananda is a spiritual classic published in 1946.
+It recounts Yogananda's life, his search for his guru, and his teachings on Kriya Yoga.
+The book has introduced many to meditation and yoga and has been influential in both Eastern and Western spiritual circles.
+It has been translated into over fifty languages and continues to be widely read.
+Notable admirers have included Steve Jobs, George Harrison, and Elvis Presley.

 Paramahansa Yogananda was born as Mukunda Lal Ghosh in Gorakhpur, India, into a Bengali Hindu family.
-Autobiography of a Yogi introduces the reader to his life and his encounters with spiritual figures of both the Eastern and the Western world.
-The book begins with his childhood family life and follows-on to his finding his guru, to becoming a monk and establishing his teachings of Kriya Yoga meditation.
-The book continues in 1920 when Yogananda accepts an invitation to speak at a religious congress in Boston, Massachusetts, USA.
-He then travels across America lecturing and establishing his teachings in Los Angeles, California.
-In 1935, he returns to India for a yearlong visit.
-When he returns to America, he continues to establish his teachings, including writing this book.
+Autobiography of a Yogi recounts his life and his encounters with spiritual figures of the Eastern and the Western world.
+The book begins with his childhood and family life, then finding his guru, becoming a monk and establishing his teachings of Kriya Yoga meditation.
+The book continues in 1920 when Yogananda accepted an invitation to speak at a religious congress in Boston, Massachusetts, USA.
+He then travelled across the USA, lecturing and establishing his teachings in Los Angeles, California.
+In 1935, he returned to India for a yearlong visit.
+When he returned to the USA, he continued to establish his teachings, including writing this book.

-The book is an introduction to the methods of attaining God-realization and to the spiritual wisdom of the East, which had only been available to a few in 1946.
-The author claims that the writing of the book was prophesied long ago by the nineteenth-century master Lahiri Mahasaya (Paramguru of Yogananda).
+The book is an introduction to the methods of attaining God-realization and the spiritual wisdom of the East, which had only been available to a few before 1946.
+The author claims that the writing of the book was prophesied by the nineteenth-century master Lahiri Mahasaya (Paramguru of Yogananda).